Flaming Creatures: Later history

-Smith and Mekas fell out, with Smith accusing Mekas of stealing the original Flaming Creatures print on behalf of Anthology Film Archives.
 Smith was opposed to giving his works a fixed form, preferring to continue re-editing his films.
-The print was lost until 1978, when Jerry Tartaglia found it in a discarded pile of scrap and returned it to Smith.
+He continued to show Flaming Creatures, but by the late 1960s his print had degraded to the point that it was difficult to project.
+Anthology Film Archives held the original camera negative of the film, and when Smith requested access to it so he could re-edit it, Mekas refused, out of fear that the print would be damaged.
+This led to a long-running dispute between the two, with Smith accusing Mekas of stealing the print on behalf of Anthology.
+The negative was lost until 1978, when Jerry Tartaglia found it in a discarded pile of scrap and returned it to Smith.

 It was not until after Smith's death in 1989 that larger institutions started to screen Flaming Creatures.
 Critic J. Hoberman and performer Penny Arcade saved Smith's belongings and had a restoration of the film made, a project which took five years.
 The New York Film Festival showed the film in 1991, and the Museum of the Moving Image included it in a 1997 retrospective of Smith's work.

-Senate use and effect on Fortas' Supreme Court nomination

-In 1968, Abe Fortas was nominated to be Chief Justice of the United States.
-Fortas had supported reversing the original convictions for screening Flaming Creatures, so Senator James Eastland, chairman of the Senate Judiciary Committee, requested that the print seized at the University of Michigan be sent to Washington.
-James Clancy, representing Citizens for Decent Literature, showed the film among other material, inviting senators to view what Fortas had held in several decisions did not constitute obscenity.
-Nixon adviser Pat Buchanan credited the effort with ruining Fortas' nomination.